-The Poetry of Impermance, Mindfulness and Joy
+The Poetry of Impermanence, Mindfulness and Joy

 The Poetry of Impermanence, Mindfulness, and Joy by John Brehm